begriff/cs182-ec-a/thread_util/README.md

 The script will:
 1. Fetch all threads from course ID `84647`
 2. Filter threads containing "special participation a" (case-insensitive)
+3. Download all attached files to `../special_participation_site/files/` (organized by thread)
+4. Convert PDF attachments to machine-readable text transcripts (`.txt` files)
-3. Save matching threads to `threads.json`
+5. Save matching threads to `threads.json`
+6. Save a files manifest to `../special_participation_site/files/manifest.json`

 ## Configuration